 When importing tobacco products and alcoholic beverages, duty free import is limited to 200 cigarettes or 100 cigarillos or 50 cigars or 250 grams of tobacco or reasonable combination of the above.
 When importing alcoholic beverages, duty free import is limited to 1 liter of liquor or 2 liters of wine.
 When importing perfume, duty free import is limited to 50 grams of perfume or 0.25 liters of eau de toilette.

-DisclaimerVisa and the customs policy above was updated in April 2012 but may change fast.
+DisclaimerVisa and the customs policy above was updated in April 2012 and may have changed.
 Find more detailed and up to date (but often not easy readable) visa and the customs information at Department of Foreign Affairs and The Customs web pages.

 Department of Consular Policy of the Department of Foreign Affairs can be also reached by phones 224-181-111, 224-182-481 or by email.